 Becoming a high-performance organization also requires a pledge from Partner unions and Kaiser Permanente to modify traditional approaches, to work diligently to enhance flexibility in labor contracts, to willingly explore alternative ways to apply seniority and to address jurisdictional issues in order to achieve organizational performance goals.
-It is expected that the parties will undertake this in a way that is consistent with the Partnership, while at the same time preserving the principles workflow across boundaries.
-It also of seniority and union jurisdiction.
+It is expected that the parties will undertake this in a way that is consistent with the Partnership, while at the same time preserving the principles of seniority and union jurisdiction.